 We learnt earlier that [all] gold is pure gold.
 Only when mixed with other metals can we grade it (by karat).
 Similarly, mixing good and bad taints what is [perfectly] good.
 It’s not the one against the other, but the mixing of two incompatibles that can blend, be tolerated, mixed, to produce a different quality/function.
 Jesus Christ performed a perfectly good work in “preparing the place” in our hearts by perfectly representing all humans as sons [children] to a perfect Father-God.
 Jesus Christ of Nazareth paid with His Blood for all sin of all mankind and that makes us all pure – only if we believe this [trust in it sufficiently to act – and live – accordingly and not mix it with other ideas and dogmas that men came up with as in Eccl 12:10-14.
 Recall what we have to bear in mind (p.1 above)].
 We should follow Jesus Christ and His Spirit available to dwell inside of us].
 Impure thoughts must be removed by us to renew our minds.
 This will happen habitually when we are sufficiently alert [enlightened] to recognise crucial choices in every circumstance and situation when “the heat is on” [a choice has to be made]; knowing God is not the source of trouble, evil, adversity or calamity; but instead is the Father stretching out His hands to help.

 Carefully contemplate 1 Jn 3:20.
 Note the “self-accusation” of guilt.
 Contemplate thus Rom 8:2-4 (Rom 5:12-17) and bear in mind that “devil” means “false accuser”, the one that enters as impure thoughts when allowed by a mind suspicious of a perfect God, hence hints such as Js 4:7!
-Consider the paper “The Testimony”, if you will.
+Consider the meditation “The Testimony”, if you will.
 We might be at a calamitous juncture of unbelief shunning the Light of Jesus Christ and the salt might just have lost its strength [by ignorance, pride and religious traditions – Mt 5:14-16].
 This quite possibly is the reason why Jesus has not returned yet (Heb 10:13).
 Yes, He is waiting on us!… God has the initiative but we are too stuck in our conceited and puffed-up minds (Rom 8:5-11,14).
 God help us!

 We can thus see the danger of burning (destroying) ourselves when “playing with fire”.
 This implies a frivolous and ignorant handling of matters where a serious choice is (again, pardon the respectful pun) at stake with an eternal result.
 A crossroads where the right choice [action, result, as in 2 Cor 10:5], will “purify” us because our impurities [old nature that was cleansed by Jesus’ Blood but was not realized by us (1 Pet 1:18)] came to the surface [was revealed] due to “fire” when “the heat is on” [when circumstances or wicked people make us realise a choice has to be made] and these “impurities” are then so removed by our scooping it off [removing it].
 What is then left is separated and set apart [“holy”, pure].
 We will do well to remember Eph 4:12-15 and Rom 8:30-39.
 The list of “impurities” can be impossibly long with also things such as wrong teachings, false concepts/ideas/beliefs, distrust [suspicion] towards God, suspecting God of using evil, etc. – Prov 6:16-17 (Ps 120:2-3); 11:20; 12:22; 14;5; 16:5,18,25; 17:3,7,15; 20:23; 21:3; 24:16,24,25; Rev 22;15; and so on.

 When we contemplate Scriptures such as Num 19:12,19,20; 31:19,20; Job 41:25; is 66:17; Ez 43:26; Jn 11:5; and Acts 21:24, we see that it is the self [our own thought-life, “heart” of Rom 10:9] that must be purified such as read in Rom 12:2; 2 Cor 10:5; Js 4:8 with Js 1:6-8.
 This is why a coward is such a disaster and disgrace to God’s Kingdom (Rev 3:15-22; 21:8; Rom 1:16-22).
 What, in fact, therefore should happen to the real re-born Christian is that your Source inside (1 Jn 4:4; Phil 4:13) will show to be real when misfortune strikes for whatever reason; but never the reason that God caused any misfortune in any way, shape or form (1 Jn 3:18-24; Js 1:13).
 God does not need any mishaps, tragedy, disaster, etc. for any human to [be able to] go to Him!
 There is no other way than via Jesus Christ crucified (Jn 14:6; 3:15-21; Acts 4:12); hence 1 Cor 1:21-2:2!
-There is no requisite anywhere in God’s Word, and it is illogical (screams against Who God is and is not), to think you have to be “tested” and then found good on your own merit to be able to go to God as if God’s salvation plan in Jesus Christ failed and needs God to manipulate us in addition to what is said in Heb 10:14 (and the rest of the Bible, in context, as expanded on in the papers such as “The Gospel” and “Christian Suffering”, “Visitations to heaven and hell”, “Pornography and witchcraft”, etc. in www.gospel-truth.co.za)!
+There is no requisite anywhere in God’s Word, and it is illogical (screams against Who God is and is not), to think you have to be “tested” and then found good on your own merit to be able to go to God as if God’s salvation plan in Jesus Christ failed and needs God to manipulate us in addition to what is said in Heb 10:14 (and the rest of the Bible, in context, as expanded on in the meditations such as “The Gospel” and “Christian Suffering”, “Visitations to heaven and hell”, “Pornography and witchcraft”, etc. in www.gospel-truth.co.za)!

 Note on Eccl 7:14 (The joy of the Lord).
 Carefully refer to Is 64:5; Ps 35:9; 63:1-11.
 The crucial, vitally important distinction must be made between good and bad (even the mixing of the two, Gen 2:9; Rev 2:7; 22:14,19).
 God alone is the Source of Life and all good; and the devil (even the self) is behind death and all things bad.
 Do not confuse the two (Is 5:18-21)!
 A fatal error in reasoning is to connect these two extremes by thinking that, because you ended up closer to God after an ordeal, that God must have caused [orchestrated] the dread in order to get you closer to Him – this is wrong (Js 1:13; 4:4-8; 1 Jn 4:4)!!!
 The fact that bad had happened, and that you could [always] have turned to God for help, does not make Him the culprit!!!
 He is just always there for us.
 He is not an insecure, underhanded manipulator!
 Rather think how you got where you were [by yourself or because of wicked people].
 Of course you’ll be closer to Him after dropping the false guides and self-righteousness and going to Him; but this does not mean He needed anything bad or evil for you to go to Him!
 You could [should] have been that close – even in Him and Him in you – as He invited us to do from the beginning!
-Consider the “roadmap” in the paper “The Will” as well as the note on Js 1:3 and Is 45:7 in the paper “Christian Suffering”.
+Consider the “roadmap” in the meditation “The Will” as well as the note on Js 1:3 and Is 45:7 in the meditation “Christian Suffering”.
 No, the joy that is of the Lord, is when you realize that – despite any trial and difficulty – you can always rest assure in the fact that God did not cause it and is always available as your Saviour, Guide, Teacher, Intercessor, Comforter, and so on (Jn 14:26,27).
 Only once we know Him to be above reproach, we’ll have that joy… and peace, not between men but between us and God (Mt 10:34-40; Heb 1:8; 4:12-16; Is 9:6-7) – always.
 This is what Jesus Christ overpaid for with His Blood on His cross – Eph 1:3-12 (Rom 10:1-3); and now we can rejoice in Rom 8:29-39; Phil 3:9-10; 4:6-9,13,19).